gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 #### Cleanup Pt 1: Third Pass

-Reducers, the bain of any developer (save for intermediates.
+Reducers, the bane of any developer (save for intermediates.
 JUST KIDDING! you all do the important and necessary work, do it how you need to get it done).

 It's commonplace to dislike reducers due to their syntax and the complexity understanding them involves.
 In this case, it is much more cryptic than the for loop with accumulator, but internally is small enough that it should be reasonable to keep in mind.
 A little more complexity can sometimes be worth it.